EL-File4138/EL-File4138/README.md

 BSc@YSU.

-Currently working on **Development of Trinity, [Lemon-qube](https://github.com/EL-File4138/Lemon-qube)** , collabrating with my team [@ShugetsuSoft](https://github.com/ShugetsuSoft), and some documentary/creative writing such as tech guide, ARG game script, novel and more.
+Currently working on **Development of Trinity, [Lemon-qube](https://github.com/EL-File4138/Lemon-qube)** under the single member team name of [@ShugetsuSoft](https://github.com/ShugetsuSoft), and some documentary/creative writing such as ACG cultural critique, tech guide, novel and more.

-We'll meet at a free place.
+We *will* meet at a free place **soon**.

 Contact: [Site](https://elfile4138.moe/); [E-mail](mailto:elfile4138@outlook.com);